 I’d get a lifetime’s supply of that sucker.

-The possibility of chronic illness in midlife
+Chronic illness in midlife

 - Osteoporosis – a disease affecting our bones causing them to become brittle and leave us susceptible to breaks.